Myanmar protesters determined to defy military with grassroots protest | DW | 03.03.2021

 Civil disobedience is not organized centrally, but resembles a grassroots movement, a CDM spokesman using the pseudonym "Matthew" told DW on the encrypted messaging app Signal.

-The originally spontaneous actions of employees in hospitals, government agencies and banks have since merged into focus groups, which organize civil disobedience internally within their institutions.
+What were initially spontaneous actions of individual employees in hospitals, government agencies and banks have since turned into organized groups that carry out civil disobedience internally within their institutions.

-Within the focus groups there are sector networks, in which several hospitals or banks coordinate their protests.
+Within the groups there are sector networks, in which several hospitals or banks coordinate their protests.

 These networks, in turn, are supported by CDM support teams at the community and state levels.